Lukkit/Lukkit/README.md

 ### Examples
 More examples can be found in the examples folder on github

-Add command /shout to broadcast a message to the server
+Add command /shout to broadcast a message to the server.
+Bear in mind that at the moment naming a command with a capital letter will stop the command from being deregistered when running /lukkit reload or /lukkit resetenv
 ```lua
 -- Command name, short description, command usage
 lukkit.addCommand("shout", "Broadcast a message to the server", "/shout Your message here", function(sender, args)